Atmospheric correction for interferometric synthetic aperture radar technique

-Atmospheric correction for Interferometric Synthetic ApertureRadar (InSAR) technique is a set of different methods to remove artefact displacement from an interferogram caused by the effect of weather variables such as humidity, temperature, and pressure.
+Atmospheric correction for Interferometric Synthetic Aperture Radar (InSAR) technique is a set of different methods to remove artefact displacement from an interferogram caused by the effect of weather variables such as humidity, temperature, and pressure.
 An interferogram is generated by processing two synthetic-aperture radar images before and after a geophysical event like an earthquake.
 Corrections for atmospheric variations are an important stage of InSAR data processing in many study areas to measure surface displacement because relative humidity differences of 20% can cause inaccuracies of 10–14 cm InSAR due to varying delays in the radar signal.
 Overall, atmospheric correction methods can be divided into two categories: a) Using Atmospheric Phase Screen (APS) statistical properties and b) Using auxiliary (external) data such as GPS measurements, multi-spectral observations, local meteorological models, and global atmospheric models.

 On the other side, atmospheric noise might have some value for atmospheric research in meteorology because atmospheric artefacts signals are related to water vapour in the troposphere.
 The spatial resolution of the InSAR map for C-band satellites like Sentinel-1 without multi-looking is around 20 meters.
 That means InSAR can measure Precipitable Water Vapor (PWV) in the atmosphere in a 20m grid over hundreds of kilometres, which is much denser than other methods such as GNSS and space-borne passive sensors.
 However, the long revisit time of Sentinel-1 (temporal resolution, 12 days) at the moment is the main disadvantage of this technique from the meteorologists' side.
 Nevertheless, using the capability of InSAR to measure PWV in high spatial resolution is interesting for meteorological research.